mstolin/145867_Autonomous-Software-Agents/better-sleep/README.md

 * [] Create adjust brightness intention
 * [] Somehow update room agent beliefs using the light sensor (brightness, temp) Probably a sense intention for each room agent
+* [] Maybe its better to have a single room-agent/light-agent instead of many for each single room

 # Better-Sleep